heylouiz/myinstantsbot/README.md

 docker run -t --name myinstantsbot \
               -e TELEGRAM_TOKEN='' \
-              -e MYINSTANTS_USERNAME='' \
-              -e MYINSTANTS_PASSWORD='' \
               myinstantsbot
 ```

 Notes:

 TELEGRAM_TOKEN='' needs to be replace with your bot token.

-MYINSTANTS_USERNAME='' needs to be replaced with a myinstants.com username, in order to upload files

-MYINSTANTS_PASSWORD='' needs to be replaced with a myinstants.com password, in order to upload files

 #### Run without Docker